gi-no/blog_mean_stack/article2.md

 [f:id:paiza:20150706145600p:plain]

 Until now, message list shows all users' messages.
-Let's add feature to list only user messages or only starred messages.
+Let's add a feature to list only user messages or only starred messages.

 #### Add client-side routing
 Create new URLs to show each user's messages or starred messages.